IBM-Blockchain-Archive/car-lease-demo/Documentation/Installation Guide.md

 If you run everything as its default settings locally then you should only have to make one change to the configurations file.

+More information on the configuration file can be found in [Server Side.md](/Documentation/Server Side.md)

 ####Pointing to chaincode file

 By default the configuration file will point at chaincode on github.com.
-If you are running the peer locally you will need to change config.vehicle to $GOPATH/src/github.com/fabric/vehicle_code.
+If you are running the peer locally you will need to change config.vehicle to github.com/fabric/vehicle_code.

 ####Connecting to a non-default NodeJS server####